 Fig 3.
 Schematic of multijunction TPV power block with silver back surface reflector.

-It is worth mentioning that when one integrates a BSR, the priorities for further optimization change, and the path to further increasing efficiency involves maximizing the collection (EQE) and voltage associated with the photons with energies significantly above the band gap.
-This might then suggest that further optical filtering, or multiple junctions could provide some additional benefits.
-Figure 4 shows the efficiency of power block with a dual junction TPV cell (InGaAs bottom cell) as a function of bandgap of top cell.
+It is worth mentioning that when one integrates a BSR, the priorities for further optimization change, and the path to further increase efficiency involves maximizing the collection (EQE) and voltage associated with the photons with energies significantly above the band gap.
+This might then suggest that further optical filtering or multiple junctions could provide some additional benefits.
+Figure 4 shows the efficiency of power block with a dual junction TPV cell (InGaAs bottom cell) as a function of the bandgap of the top cell.
 It can be seen that there is an optimum bandgap (Eg2 ~ 0.94 eV) for the top material that yields the maximum efficiency.
 This optimum occurs because of the relative trade-off between thermalization losses in the bottom cell (InGaAs cell) vs. the fictitious topping cell.
 The addition of this second TPV cell increases the overall efficiency above the critical barrier of 60% and conceptually, additional junctions could increase this even more.

 The significance of the 60% barrier is important because it represents the highest heat engine efficiency that has ever been achieved commercially, which is accomplished through the usage of a tandem/combined (Brayton + Rankine) turbine based cycle.
-Turbomachinery based heat engines are the most efficient and cost effective heat engines at present and are therefore the most widely used devices in the utility-scale power generation industry.
+Turbomachinery based heat engines are the most efficient and cost-effective heat engines at present and are therefore the most widely used devices in the utility-scale power generation industry.
 Their costs are well-established and unlikely to see significant decreases in the future, and their performance is limited by thermodynamics – which is fundamental.
 Turbines currently operate very close to their fundamental thermodynamic limits and thus there is little room for significant improvement, other than increasing the operating temperatures.
 From this perspective, it is then quite remarkable to note that TPV may have the potential to reach the same or possibly higher performance than a combined cycle.
 Unlike, turbine engineering, which has been highly successful over the last few decades and has already capitalized on most opportunities for further advancement, TPV has much more room for improvement.
-Thus, it is remarkable to consider TPV as an alternative power cycle for CSP or grid scale storage applications, particularly given its potential to cost 2-10X less than a turbine.
+Thus, it is remarkable to consider TPV as an alternative power cycle for CSP or grid-scale storage applications, particularly given its potential to cost 2-10X less than a turbine.
 Furthermore, it is interesting to consider the additional advantages associated with using a TPV power cycle at the utility scale.
 For example, one could imagine arranging the TPV cells in such a way that they can be mechanically moved into and out of view of the emitter.
 In this way, one could control the output of the system and shift from zero to full load within seconds, which could allow for load following of other renewables, providing the grid with great flexibility.